 Ok, so you’re probably thinking: “And why should I care about this?
 I’ll invest my money in search campaigns.
 That’ll do.”

 Even if search is a preferred channel for a lot of marketers and advertisers, it has become very complex.
 If you haven’t hired someone to manage it for you, it takes a lot of time and patience to understand everything.
 Not to mention that search can get expensive without bringing in results.

 That being said, there are a lot of reasons why you should consider display advertising for your business.
 With search retargeting campaigns, you can even match the same level of interest in your audience as with classic search campaigns.
 And you know about site retargeting and how it can help you bring back lost users, right?

 But, let’s get back to the point: 54% of users don’t click banner ads because they don’t trust them.

 Take that information and tell your audience how you can help.
-Remember to be honest, people can sense when you’re being fake.
+Remember, to be honest, people can sense when you’re fake.

 Additionally, you can use a touch of humor.
 People are attracted to confidence and being able to laugh at yourself shows that you know you’re good.
 Being funny also increases your chances of getting your audience’s attention and it makes it easier for them to remember you.